circulosmeos/visualization.shadertoy/README.md

 You can either install this version for [ODROID-C2](https://www.hardkernel.com/shop/odroid-c2/) with Kodi 17, or compile yourself for other platforms that has Kodi 17 installed (see [Build instructions](https://github.com/circulosmeos/visualization.shadertoy#build-instructions)).

+**NOTE**: A version for [Raspberry Pi](https://www.raspberrypi.org/) 32-bits is available for testing purposes: see *[Installation of the zip file addon](https://github.com/circulosmeos/visualization.shadertoy#installation-of-the-zip-file-addon)*.

-Not tested on versions different from Kodi v17.6.
+Tested on Kodi, from versions v14 to v17.6.

 ## Motivation